Frequently Asked Questions

 What if my family has never gone camping before?

 Cub Scouts is about new adventures and learning.
-If your family has never camped before, our pack's camping trips can be a great place to have your first experience.
+If your family has never camped before, our Pack's camping trips can be a great place to have your first experience.
 Our leadership team is always happy to help answer questions to make sure you are prepared and comfortable with participating.

 How much hiking is involved?

 As much as you want!
-We schedule about one hike per month, and you can attend as many as you like.
+We try to schedule about one hike per month, and you can attend as many as you like.
 To complete advancement needs, you'll need to plan for at least one per year.

-Each hike varies in difficulty, so you and your scout can decide which hikes are right for you.
+Each hike varies in difficulty, so you and your Scout can decide which hikes are right for you.

 How do Scouts get the additional patches, belt loops, and other and awards on their uniform?